 Other times, we define a price that we consider reasonable with the employer and indicate to the managers that they will receive a percentage of the increase on that price.
-Therefore, they see a clear benefit in making a significant effort for the company, since they become businessowners, to a certain extent, and we guarantee that they do not leave you by surprise before the deal is finalized.
+Therefore, they see a clear benefit in making a significant effort for the company, since they become business owners, to a certain extent, and we guarantee that they do not leave you by surprise before closing the deal.

-Confusion in the workforce: From the beginning, rumours of a new shareholder can generate nervousness among employees, directly affecting their work performance and, therefore, the company’s financial results.
+From the beginning, rumors of a new shareholder can generate nervousness among employees.
+This can affect their work performance and, therefore, the company’s financial results.

-Concerns of customers, suppliers: News of a new shareholder situation may cause uncertainty for customers, as they do not know whether they will be able to continue to count on the company’s products and services under the same conditions, or for suppliers, as they do not know whether they will be able to rely on the approval of the new owners.
+News of a new shareholder situation may cause uncertainty for customers, as they do not know whether they will still be able to continue to depend on the company’s products and services, as well as for suppliers, as they do not know whether they will be able to rely on the approval of the new owners.

-Without M&A advisors, it is tough to maintain confidentiality and to carry out a rigorous search process for the best buyer.
-If you do not give exclusivity as advisors to a firm specializing in companies’ sales, do not expect confidentiality either, because you cannot expect two advisers to compete to find a buyer and at the same time do it confidentially.
+Without M&A advisors, it is tough to maintain confidentiality and carry out a rigorous search process for the best buyer.
+If you do not give exclusivity as advisors to a firm specializing in companies’ sales, do not expect confidentiality either.
+You cannot expect two advisors to compete to find a buyer and simultaneously do it confidentially.

 Managing confidentiality is a crucial aspect of a transaction of this type.
-The first people to be required to maintain confidentiality are the advisors themselves, even before signing a mandate with them to sell your company.
-In our work as advisors in corporate transactions, we usually send potential clients a confidentiality agreement in which we undertake not to disclose any of the information provided to us regardless of the subsequent signing or not of a mandate (advisory contract).
+The first people to be required to maintain confidentiality are the advisors themselves.
+Even before signing a mandate with them to sell your company.

-If you are considering the sale of your company and are contacting different advisers, do not hesitate to request this confidentiality agreement to safeguard your sensitive information and the future operation.
+If you are considering the sale of your company and are contacting different advisors, do not hesitate to request this confidentiality agreement to safeguard your sensitive information and future operation.